ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``{}``

-A dict containing the pipelines enabled by default in Scrapy.
+A dict containing the pipelines enabled by default in Frapy.
 You should never modify this setting in your project, modify :setting:`ITEM_PIPELINES` instead.

 .. setting:: JOBDIR